 Bruce has released his several solo albums, including Audio Dog, Transformer and BK3.
 These albums showcase many different sides of Bruce as a performer, with a great mixture of instrumentals and vocal tracks.

 After receiving a personal invitation from drummer Don Brewer, Bruce began touring with GFR.
-And, he is currently in his 12th year as their lead guitarist.
+And, he has been performing as their lead guitarist since 2000.
 He also keeps busy between GFR shows with many other music projects, including traveling outside of the US to perform.
 But his passion of playing lead guitar in Grand Funk is quite rewarding for Bruce, as the band was an influence for him when they hit the music scene.
 Bruce has said many times, "On stage with Grand Funk Railroad is like taking a fantastic journey of rock, funk, and blues, all filled with classic moments of why I love to play guitar.
 There's no better rhythm section than Don Brewer and Mel Schacher to lay down the groove for my riffs."

 Visit https://www.brucekulick.com for all the latest news and information on Bruce's endeavors, and you can also catch up with Bruce on Facebook (http://facebook.com/officialbrucekulick), Twitter (http://twitter.com/brucekulick), YouTube (http://www.youtube.com/kulicknet) and Instagram (https://instagram.com/bruce.kulick).